flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-18-qq/index.md

     _key: card-2-dc0f9cbe-da86-44e4-93a8-2f9f6ceaa141
   - order: 2
     body: >-
-      > ‘It’s impossible to conceive that I could run as a Republican….
+      "It’s impossible to conceive that I could run as a Republican….
 That’s not to say I’m with the Democratic Party on everything, but I don’t see how you could possibly run as a Republican.”

       Michael Bloomberg, media executive (76), on running for President in 2020.